Nuhan12/Nethu-Dash/README.md

 Once you close the app your highest socre will not be save, so better take a screenshot of it before you close In order to stop the game from replaying you have to click on the red decagon on top

+# Saving Instructions
+If you want to save this instructions list then you have to:
+01. Click on code and copy this URL
+02. Go to cmd (run as administrator),
+03. Then specify the location (if you want to save it in Desktop type: cd 'your_ desktop_location')
+04. Then type git clone and paste this link it should look like this : git clone https://github.com/Nuhan12/Nethu-Dash.git
+05. After all of this is done go to Desktop click on Nethu Dash and the instructions will be save there

 # Credits and License
   Creator of game: Nuhan Mano